-THEREFORE, the Permittee, along with the Department, desires to resolve and settle the compliance issues cited above.
+THEREFORE, the Permittee along with the Department, desires to resolve and settle the compliance issues cited above.
 The Department has carefully considered the facts available to it as well as the need for timely and effective enforcement, and the Department has determined that the following conditions are appropriate to address the violations alleged herein.
-Therefore, the Department and the Permittee (collectively "Parties") agree to enter into this CONSENT ORDER with the following terms and conditions:
+Therefore, the Department and the Permittee, acting by and through the Receiver, (collectively "Parties") agree to enter into this CONSENT ORDER with the following terms and conditions: